Long-range Wi-Fi network diagram

 This wireless network diagram sample illustrates long-range Wi-Fi.

 "Long-range Wi-Fi is used for low-cost, unregulated point-to-point computer network connections, as an alternative to other fixed wireless, cellular networks or satellite Internet access.

 Wi-Fi networks have a range that's limited by the transmission power, antenna type, the location they're used in, and the environment.
 A typical wireless router in an indoor point-to-multipoint arrangement using 802.11b or 802.11g and a stock antenna might have a range of 32 metres (105 ft).
 Outdoor point-to-point arrangements, through use of directional antennas, can be extended with many kilometers between stations."
 [Long-range Wi-Fi.
 Wikipedia]

-The wireless network diagram example "Long-range Wi-Fi network diagram" was created using the ConceptDraw PRO diagramming and vector drawing software extended with the Wireless Networks solution from the Computer and Networks area of ConceptDraw Solution Park.
+The wireless network diagram example "Long-range Wi-Fi" was created using the ConceptDraw PRO diagramming and vector drawing software extended with the Wireless Networks solution from the Computer and Networks area of ConceptDraw Solution Park.